LXShades/comp320_artefact/readme.md

 * ?
 Do the layers adequately frame the objects within them?
 * ?
 Does the impostor system advance when the player completes a level?
 * ?
 Does the impostor system exhaustively advance to every state?
+* ?
+Do the impostors correctly occlude interactive objects and each other?

 ### Stress testing
 * ?
 Does the impostor system perform above or at least on par with regular rendering?